creame/joinchat/README.txt

 ### Connect a WordPress chat with WhatsApp.
 The best solution for marketing and support.
 Stop losing customers and increase your sales.

 ### New in WAme 3.0 📍

+🔮 **Magic WhatsApp button**.
+Add your logo, profile picture or even an animated gif.
+You can define a tooltip to capture the user's attention, the limit is set by your creativity.

 🛒 **Better Integration with WooCommerce**.
 Define CTAs and Custom Messages for product pages, you can use dynamic variables such as {SKU}, {PRICE} or {PRODUCT}.